 In it, ECan did not set a goal of reducing pollution.
-Instead, it set a target of more pollution.
-A target of 300 tonnes more nitrogen pollution per year that must be met by 2037.
+Instead, it set a target of more pollution - 300 tonnes more nitrogen pollution per year.
+A pollution target that the plan says must be met by 2037.

-Put plainly, Greenpeace NZ believes that for the last eight years ECan has relentlessly served the interests of the irrigation and dairy industries over the interests of clean, safe water and all those who rely on it.
+Put plainly, Greenpeace NZ believes that for the last eight years, without the consent of the people of Canterbury, ECan has relentlessly served the interests of the irrigation and dairy industries.

+It has done so at great cost to clean, safe water and all those who rely on it.

-Canterbury is now in the midst of a worsening freshwater crisis and sadly it serves as a grave example of what happens to our environment when democracy is steamrolled by industry.
+Canterbury is now in the midst of a worsening freshwater crisis and sadly the region serves as a grave warning of what can happen to our environment when democracy is steamrolled by industry.

-Federated Farmers are now, rightly, afraid that if ECan returns to full democracy with a fair representation structure that those councillors who campaign for clean water will be elected over those representing industrial farming interests.
+Some in industrial farming are now, rightly, afraid that if ECan returns to full democracy with a fair representation structure that those Councillors who campaign for clean water will be elected over those representing industrial farming interests.
 (Stuff.co.nz, July 18)

-The people of New Zealand have clearly signalled that dirty rivers and unsafe drinking water will no longer be tolerated.
+This is a valid fear to have.
+The people of New Zealand have clearly signaled that dirty rivers and unsafe drinking water will no longer be tolerated.